 Alaska, known as the last frontier, land of the midnight sun, and place where your life will change!
 This program combines the breathtaking beauty of Alaska, meaningful service work and adventures that will have the whole family wishing they could come!
 You’ll visit Homer, one of Alaska’s best kept secrets near Kenai Fjords National Park.
 A true gem of an Alaskan town, Homer has managed to slide under the radar of Alaska’s typical tourists.
 Next, a visit to the fisherman’s haven Seward will bring even more Alaskan culture and adventure into your life.
 You’ll have the chance to hike to the top of a glacier, whitewater raft down a river surrounded by snowcapped mountains, kayak in a glacial bay while looking for seals, and spend your evenings around a campfire!
 To top off our adventures we will volunteer at a wildlife conservation center for bears, moose, and more!
 So what are you waiting for?
-Join us this summer in Alaska for the perfect mix of adventure, service, and exploration!
+Join Travel For Teens this summer in Alaska for the perfect mix of adventure, service, and exploration!

 During this program, you will…